Although this section deals primarily with combat between armed and armoured

 See the Using Skills section

 Missile fire into combat is dangerous for both fighting parties .
-Friendly characters will only fire when the opponent is significantly taller than their friend.
-The opponent gains the cover bonus according to the percentage covered by the friend.
+Friendly characters will only fire when the opponent is significantly taller than their friend or they are standing to one side.

 Missiles which miss their mark have to land somewhere.
 Missiles up to medium range are thrown with force and are travelling in more or less a horizontal direction, at long range however they are lobbed or arced and are travelling at about 45 degrees.
 Therefore if the missile misses, the final impact point will depend upon the flight arc.